dylanlee/dylanlee.github.io/_pages/marbles.md

 <iframe width="640" height="480" src="https://www.youtube-nocookie.com/embed/2EXMzlAxkeA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+\

-This work was published in the journal Earth Surface Dynamics and can be found [here](https://www.earth-surf-dynam.net/6/1089/2018/).
+As you can see periods of little activity are followed by dramatic transport events.
+A paper that examines how transport changes as rivers move more or less coarse sediment was published in the journal Earth Surface Dynamics and can be found [here](https://www.earth-surf-dynam.net/6/1089/2018/).